-Here are a few more dangers of failing to plan for crisis management:
+A few more dangers of failing to plan for crisis management

 - Without a plan you’re more likely to be viewed as incompetent, liars, or outright ‘bad guys’.
+This may be harsh, but it’s true.
 People expect information incredibly quickly these days, and if you can’t get strong messaging to the right audiences because you’re scrambling internally you’re making the crisis worse.

 - Without a plan you’re guaranteed to lose more money than you needed to.
 These losses come both as outright expenses and from less tangible sources like lost market share and productivity.

 - Without a plan you’re going to make more mistakes.
 Nobody performs at 100% under pressure, and in the middle of a crisis is the last place you want to be seen making mistakes that harm your credibility or throw a wrench in effective response.